Cloud-CV/EvalAI/docs/source/glossary.md

 ### Leaderboard

-The leaderboard can be defined as a scoreboard listing the name of the teams along with their current scores.
-Presently each challenge has its own leaderboard.
+The leaderboard is a scoreboard listing the name of the teams along with their current scores.
+Presently, each challenge has its own leaderboard.

 ### Phase